jpswade/jpswade.github.io/_posts/2011-10-06-is-google-pagerank-dead.md

 > http://toolbarqueries.google.com/search?client=navclient-auto&ch=%s&features=Rank&q=info:%s
 >
-> Note: The first %s is the checkhash, while the second is the actual URL you&#8217;re looking up.
+> Note: The first %s is the checkhash, while the second is the actual URL you're looking up.

 Back in August, [James Slater](http://james.slaterspage.com/scraping-google-related-with-bonus-pagerank/) was investigating the new [Google Related chrome plugin](https://chrome.google.com/webstore/detail/cikfgcnnhcibkipoldbjegmeojnkaled) only to discover the new PageRank lookup URLs: